4dboard/Proxy-yxorP/docs/classes/JMS/Serializer/EventDispatcher/PreDeserializeEvent.md

 public stopPropagation(): mixed
 ```

-If multiple event listeners are connected to the same event, no
+If multiple event listeners are connected to the same event, no further event listener will be triggered once any
-further event listener will be triggered once any trigger calls
+trigger calls stopPropagation().
-stopPropagation().

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')